valora-inc/wallet/packages/mobile/README.md

 ## Other

+### Localization (l10n) / translation process

+We are using [Crowdin](https://clabs.crowdin.com/) to manage the translation of all user facing strings in the app.

+During development, developers should only update the main language files in English (en-US).

+The `main` branch of this repository is automatically synced with our Crowdin project.
+Source files in Crowdin are updated automatically and ready translations are pushed as a pull request.

+Translation process overview:

+1. Developers update the English strings in the branch they are working on.
+1. When the corresponding PR is merged into `main`, Crowdin integration automatically picks up changes to the English strings.
+1. Crowdin then auto translates the new strings and opens a PR with them from the `l10n/main` branch
+1. We can then manually check and edit the translated strings in the Crowdin UI.
+The changes will be reflected in the PR after 10 mins.
+1. When we are happy with the changes, we can merge the PR.

+When making a release, we should make sure there is no outstanding translation changes not yet merged into `main`. i.e. no Crowdin PR open and the translation status for all supported languages is at 100% and approved on Crowdin.

 ### Configuring the SMS Retriever

 On Android, the wallet app uses the SMS Retriever API to automatically input codes during phone number verification.
 When creating a new app build type this needs to be properly configured.